nixworks/public/news/2010/09/28/README.md

 ##### Sikh
 ### [A Sikh man is given a life sentence in Vienna, Austria, for murdering Rama Nand, a leader of the Dera Sach Khand sect in 2009; five other Indian-born defendants are given sentences of various lengths. ](/news/2010/09/28/a-sikh-man-is-given-a-life-sentence-in-vienna-austria-for-murdering-rama-nand-a-leader-of-the-dera-sach-khand-sect-in-2009-five-other-in.md)
-_Context: Vienna, Rama Nand, Sikh, India, Dera Sach Khand, Austria_
+_Context: Sikh, India, Vienna, Rama Nand, Austria, Dera Sach Khand_

 ##### Blog
 ### [Iranian-Canadian blogger Hossein Derakhshan, the founder of one of the first Farsi-language blogs, is sentenced to 19 years imprisonment in an Iranian court for "anti-state activity". ](/news/2010/09/28/iranian-canadian-blogger-hossein-derakhshan-the-founder-of-one-of-the-first-farsi-language-blogs-is-sentenced-to-19-years-imprisonment-in.md)
-_Context: Farsi-language, blog, Hossein Derakhshan, Iran_
+_Context: Hossein Derakhshan, Farsi-language, blog, Iran_

 ##### Eiffel Tower
 ### [The Eiffel Tower and the surrounding Champ de Mars park are evacuated due to a bomb threat but nothing is found. ](/news/2010/09/28/the-eiffel-tower-and-the-surrounding-champ-de-mars-park-are-evacuated-due-to-a-bomb-threat-but-nothing-is-found.md)